The history of PDF

 - Acrobat 5 itself can correctly display overprints.
 So if a user puts a yellow box in overprint on a cyan background, Acrobat 5 can display the resulting green box.
 Please note that this option is switched off by default.

-- Acrobat 5 can also perform batch operations which can be used, among others, to export folders full of PDF files to EPS-es.
+- Acrobat 5 can also perform batch operations that can be used, among others, to export folders full of PDF files to EPS-es.

 - Distiller 5 can compress images that use DeviceN colors.
 This means that PDF files containing multitones will be a lot smaller.